fnv234/61040-portfolio/assignments/assignment2.md

       **requires** minRating is within the range [1,5] inclusive **effects** return places from Collections[u].tried with average rating ≥ minRating

+5.
+**concept** RecommendationEngine

+**purpose** generate personalized suggestions for users, powering the "For You" section on the home screen

+**principle** suggestions are derived from user preferences, experience history, and place metadata; recommendations exclude places the user has already logged

+**state**

+    a set of Recommendations with
+        a user UserId
+        suggestions set PlaceId

+**actions**

+    generate_for_you(u: UserId): set PlaceId
+        **requires** u in userId
+        **effects** return {p in placeId | p not in PersonalCollection[u].tried}
+                ranked by match with u.preferences, saved/tried history, or global popularity

+    refresh_suggestions(u: UserId)
+        **requires** u in userId
+        **effects** update Recommendations[u].suggestions = generate_for_you(u)

 ### Synchronizations

-when PlaceDirectory.find_nearby(coords, radius) returns places then UserDirectory.save_place(u: UserId, placeId: PlaceId) can reference discovered places
+        when PlaceDirectory.find_nearby(coords, radius) returns places
+            then UserDirectory.save_place(u: UserId, placeId: PlaceId) can reference discovered places

-when UserDirectory.save_place(u: UserId, placeId: PlaceId) then PersonalCollection.add_to_saved(u: UserId, placeId: PlaceId)
+        when UserDirectory.save_place(u: UserId, placeId: PlaceId)
+            then PersonalCollection.add_to_saved(u: UserId, placeId: PlaceId)
+            then RecommendationEngine.refresh_suggestions(u)

+        when UserDirectory.unsave_place(u: UserId, placeId: PlaceId)
+            then PersonalCollection.remove_from_saved(u: UserId, placeId: PlaceId)
+            then RecommendationEngine.refresh_suggestions(u)

+        when UserDirectory.update_preferences(u: UserId, prefs)
+            then RecommendationEngine.refresh_suggestions(u)

-when ExperienceLog.create_log(u: UserId, placeId: PlaceId, rating: Integer) then PersonalCollection.add_to_tried(u: UserId, placeId: PlaceId)
+        when ExperienceLog.create_log(u: UserId, placeId: PlaceId, rating)

-when PersonalCollection.filter_by_rating(u: UserId, minRating: Integer) then use ExperienceLog.get_item_logs(u: UserId, placeId: PlaceId) for filtering
+            then PersonalCollection.add_to_tried(u: UserId, placeId: PlaceId)
+            then RecommendationEngine.refresh_suggestions(u)

+        when ExperienceLog.delete_log(logId) removes a user's record for a place then PersonalCollection updates tried set accordingly
+            then RecommendationEngine.refresh_suggestions(u)

+        when PlaceDirectory.create_place(...) adds a new place
+            then RecommendationEngine.refresh_suggestions(all users)

 ### Concept Roles in the App

 The app centers on PlaceDirectory as the anchor concept, representing all known matcha-serving locations with their metadata for discovery and reference.
 ExperienceLog captures individual user experiences at places, providing the atomic structure for personal tasting records.
-User manages identity, saved places, and personal preferences while serving as the connection point for all user-generated content.
+UserDirectory manages identity, saved places, and personal preferences while serving as the connection point for all user-generated content.
 PersonalCollection organizes and filters a user's saved and tried places.
+RecommendationEngine generates personalized suggestions for each user, surfacing them in the "For You" section by combining metadata, preferences, and logs.

-Generic type parameters are not used in this design — all concepts work directly with concrete types:
+Generic type parameters are not used in this design - all concepts work directly with concrete types:

 - PlaceDirectory manages location data and metadata for all places and supports searching and filtering by style or proximity.